vCloud-DFTBA/Viettel-Digital-Talent-2023/5. Kubernetes/README.md

 `Create MongoDB Persistent Volume`

 `PersistentVolumes (PV):` are objects which map to a storage location.
 It’s a piece of storage in the cluster that has been provisioned by an administrator.
+Simply that the PersistentVolume (PV) is a system resource for storage in the same way that a node is a system resource for compute.
+PersistentVolumes are administrator-facing objects: system resources to be defined to use.

 ```yaml
 apiVersion: v1